 Spring is in the air and that means soon we'll be seeing butterflies dotting the outdoor landscape.
 My kids love looking for different varieties of butterflies in our neighborhood, so I knew they would love this Cupcake Wrapper Butterfly Craft.
-It is easy to make and personalize in lots of different ways.
+It is one of our favorite spring crafts because it is easy to make and personalize in lots of different ways.
+Be sure to also check out How to Make a Paper Butterfly.

 Jump to:

-- Cupcake Wrappers - in a variety of designs
+- Cupcake Wrappers - in a variety of designs.
+For spring I like using pastel colors.

-Flatten two cupcake wrappers.
-These will form the wings of the butterfly so you want some wrappers that are vibrant and colorful.
+STEP 2: Flatten two cupcake wrappers.
+These will form the butterfly's wings so you want some wrappers that are vibrant and colorful.

 Try creating numerous cupcakes using different colored wrappers to add interest.